 The SMY Yoga Immersion is 45-hour program designed to take you deeper into your yoga practice, exploring yoga history, philosophy, and anatomy in an intensive format that allows you to truly steep in the teachings.
-It is organized so that you can fit it into your busy schedule–the program consists of five weekends over four months, starting in September 2017 at SMY.
-Registration closes 9/15/2017–you must make payment (or in the case of payment plan, your first payment) by that date.
+It is organized so that you can fit it into your busy schedule–the program consists of five weekends over four months.
+Registration closes 4/17/20–you must make payment (or in the case of payment plan, your first payment) by that date.

 Who can participate?

-Anyone who loves yoga, has some experience with it (at least ten classes), and wants to know more!
+People who love yoga and want to know more!
+As mentioned above, we strongly suggest that you take several classes at SMY first, preferably with faculty members.
+This is so that you get a good feel for our teaching.
 We suggest that you prepare by keeping a regular practice of one or two classes a week in the months leading up to the Immersion.

-The Immersion is a pre-requisite to the SMY Teacher Training Program, but it is open to the public–there’s no obligation to continue on to Teacher Training when you’re done.
+The Immersion is a part of the SMY Teacher Training Program, but it is open to the public–there’s no obligation to continue on to Teacher Training when you’re done.

 What’s on the menu?
 (What are we gonna be doing?)

 Sessions alternate between more up-tempo periods of asana practice and more contemplative periods of group discussion, meditation, and pranayama.
-Specifically, we’ll be exploring the following:
+We explore the following:

 Asana: Refinement all the poses on SMY’s Basic Syllabus and fuller exploration of poses on the Intermediate Syllabus

-Anatomy: Important bones, bony landmarks, and muscles; energetic anatomy like cakras and nadis
+Anatomy: Important bones, bony landmarks, and muscles; energetic anatomy like chakras and nadis

 Biomechanics: Evolutionary foundations of biomechanical alignment, how to practice it in yoga poses and take it off your mat